×

 But in general, they are speed-governed limits to the electric assistance that an e-bike will give you.
 Here are the three e-bike classes, in more detail.

-Short Introduction to Classes
+A Short Introduction to Ebike Classes

-• Class 1 – pedal-assist only, up to 20mph
+- Class 1 – Pedal-assist only, up to 20 mph, 750W max motor power.

-• Class 2 – pedal-assist and throttle, up to 20mph
+- Class 2 – Pedal-assist and throttle, up to 20 mph, 750W max motor power.

-Electric mountain bikes fall into the Class 1 category, which means that they are pedal-assist e-bikes up to 20mph, and do not include a throttle.
+Most electric mountain bikes fall into the Class 1 category, which means that they are pedal-assist e-bikes up to 20mph, and do not include a throttle.

 Finally, there are Class 3 e-bikes.
-These are confusingly similar to Class 1 e-bikes in that they are only available with pedal-assist.
-The biggest difference between Class 1 and Class 3 e-bikes is that Class 3 e-bikes will have pedal-assist up to 28mph, which means you can go flying down the road or bike path at a relatively easy pace.
+These are confusingly similar to Class 1 e-bikes in that they are only available with pedal assist.
+The biggest difference between Class 1 and Class 3 e-bikes is that Class 3 e-bikes will have pedal assist up to 28mph, which means you can go flying down the road or bike path at a relatively easy pace.

 Under the rule of law, Class 3 e-bikes are treated in the same way as Class 1 e-bikes or the same as a “normal bicycle.”